vivid-planet/comet/.changeset/chilled-keys-nail.md

 "@comet/cms-admin": minor
 ---

-Show the number of permissions and content scopes in the user permissions admin panel.
+Show the number of permissions and content scopes in the User Permissions Admin panel